NoGravitasHere/iraldors-quest/README.md

+# iraldors-quest
-# iraldors-quest is a spinof of a project in our first programing course at uni.
+This project is a spinof of a project in our first programing course at uni.